-Tim Cook primed the new Apple TV at the Apple event, but when he brought on Eddy Cue to announce the details it almost seemed as if we traveled back in time.
+Tim Cook primed the new Apple TV at the Apple event on Tuesday, Sept.
+12, but when he brought on Eddy Cue to announce the details it almost seemed as if we traveled back in time.
 4k, High Dynamic Range — these are technologies TV manufacturers have been talking about since CES 2014.

 As expected, the Apple 4k TV will support 4k (2160p) and HDR (Dolby Vision & HDR10) content from apps like Netflix, Amazon, and ESPN.
 The company also boasted major studio content partners including 20th Century Fox, Lionsgate, Paramount, Universal, Warner Bros. and Sony Pictures.

 But, what might be the biggest surprise of the announcement is the price of 4k content.
 While other services such as Google Play and Vudu sell 4k movies for $29.99, Apple said the format will be the same price as HD (1080p), which usually range from $14.99 to $19.99 for new titles.